bigchaindb/bigchaindb/docs/root/source/index.rst

 `immutability <immutable.html>`_
 and `native support for assets <assets.html>`_.

-At a high level, one can communicate with a BigchainDB cluster (set of nodes) using the BigchainDB HTTP API, or a wrapper for that API, such as the BigchainDB Python Driver.
+At a high level, one can communicate with a BigchainDB network (set of nodes) using the BigchainDB HTTP API, or a wrapper for that API, such as the BigchainDB Python Driver.
 Each BigchainDB node runs BigchainDB Server and various other software.
 The `terminology page <terminology.html>`_ explains some of those terms in more detail.

 .. raw:: html